 Since 1978 Save The River has worked with thousands of year-round and seasonal members, on both the U.S. and Canadian sides of the River, to ensure that the upper St. Lawrence River is protected for future generations.
 Our advocacy positions - from acting as a watchdog on St. Lawrence Seaway issues to fighting for environmentally sound water levels regulation - are based on independent science and community outreach.

-TI High School’s SAFE Club supports Ban the Beads campaign
+S.3932, Microbead-Free Waters Act from TI High School’s SAFE Club

 See our blog for more news!